-Gamoneu or Gamonedo or Queso de Gamonéu (D.O.P.) is a Spanish cheese produced from a blend of cows, sheep's and goat's milk.
-Originating in the high altitude areas of Asturias, there are two varieties of the cheese depending on the location where it is made and seasonal production.
-Gamoneu made from June to September in the cabins of Los Picos de Europa and Cangas de Onis is called Gamonéu del Puerto.
-On the other hand, Gamonéu del Valle is made in small dairies in the lower areas of both these councils all year long.
+Gamoneu or Gamonedo or Queso de Gamonéu (DOP) is a Spanish cheese produced from a blend of cow's, sheep's and goat's milk.
+Originating in the high altitude areas of Asturias, there are two varieties of cheese depending on the season and location where it is made.
+Gamoneu, made from June to September in the cabins of Los Picos de Europa and Cangas de Onis, is called Gamonéu del Puerto.
+Gamoneu del Valle is made throughout the year in small dairies in the lower areas of Los Picos de Europa and Cangas de Onis.

 Gamonéu is a fatty cheese with a yellowish-whitish pate and greenish-bluish Penicillium outcrops on the edges.
-Its thin rind is a distinctive sienna colour acquired during the smoking process.
-Texturally, Gamonéu is hard or semi-hard, firm and friable with small, irregular eyes scattered spread throughout the pate.
-The taste is slightly spicy and smoky with a buttery, nutty persistent aftertaste.
+Its hard, natural rind has a distinctive sienna colour acquired during the smoking process.
+Gamonéu is semi-hard, smoked and friable cheese with small, irregular eyes scattered throughout the pate.
+The taste is slightly spicy and smokey with a buttery, nutty persistent aftertaste.
 Its aroma is clean with soft hints of smoke that intensify with maturation.